NuwanSriBandara/NuwanSriBandara/README.md

 "Transforming the awkward thoughts into collaborative innovations to tackle the unsolved"

-- 👋 Hi, I’m [@NuwanSriBandara](https://nuwansribandara.github.io/), a biomedical engineer who recently concluded his undergraduate studies in the Bachelor of Science of Biomedical Engineering (Honors) program at the [Department of Electronic and Telecommunication Engineering](https://ent.uom.lk/), [University of Moratuwa, Sri Lanka](https://uom.lk/).
+- 👋 Hi, I’m [@NuwanSriBandara](https://nuwansribandara.github.io/), a biomedical engineer who concluded his undergraduate studies in the Bachelor of Science of Biomedical Engineering (Honors) program at the [Department of Electronic and Telecommunication Engineering](https://ent.uom.lk/), [University of Moratuwa, Sri Lanka](https://uom.lk/).
 Due to my interest in computational cosmology, I worked as a research assistant at the [Institute of Astronomy, Sri Lanka](https://ioas.lk/) as well.
-- 👀 I’m interested in artificial intelligence for healthcare, medical instrumentation, biomedical {signal, image} processing, computational biology and geometric learning.
+- 👀 I’m interested in the following broad, but closely knitted, areas of interast: artificial intelligence for healthcare, medical instrumentation, biomedical {signal, image} processing, computational biology and geometric learning.
-- 📫 Reach me via pmnsribandara@gmail.com or get to know more about me via [my personal website](https://sites.google.com/view/nuwan-bandara/)
+- 📫 Reach me via pmnsribandara@gmail.com or get to know more about me via [my personal website](https://www.nuwanbandara.com/)

 <!---
 NuwanSriBandara/NuwanSriBandara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.